One of the most important parts of any business, including eCommerce, is to ensure that the cash flow is positive and consistent.

 How you will address your eCommerce invoice process will depend strongly on the type of business you are running –

 - Business to Business (B2B)

 - Business to Consumer (B2C)

 - Consumer to Business (C2B)

 Just to name a few.
-Each one will have a different invoicing approach you’ll have to use.
+Each one will have a different eCommerce invoice approach you’ll have to use.
 In all of these cases, online invoicing is greatly suggested.

-You will want to come up with a solid invoicing strategy that caters each type of client accordingly.
+You will want to come up with a solid eCommerce invoice strategy that caters to each type of client accordingly.
 In the end, you want to be sure your client is satisfied with the result and you are able to reap the financial rewards.

 However, this can be a difficult thing to do, especially when most business people, especially small business owners, tend to have a lot of tasks to do on a daily basis.

-Let’s have a look how to alleviate some of the pain of invoicing and receive timely payments.
+Let’s have a look at how to alleviate some of the pain of creating an eCommerce invoice and receive timely payments.